 Both electric and manual treadmills come with pros and cons, and based on your training experience and what you want out of your treadmill, you’re sure to gravitate towards one kind.
-To compare specific brands and models of each check out our best treadmills list and our best manual treadmills list.
+To compare specific brands and models of each check out our best treadmills for home use and our list of best manual treadmills.

 First, let’s take a look at each kind.

 Manual treadmills don’t require a plug and electrical outlet to work.
 Their consoles are battery-powered and their belts are moved by your legs when you walk and run.
 Instead of having a moving belt to propel you in place, you control your speed and movement similarly to if you were running outside.

 There are 2 different types of manual treadmills.
 Flat-belt manual treadmills are typically suited best for only walking or light jogging.
 Curved manual treadmills have a deck that is curved and typically have individual rubber slats on the belt.
 They allow you to run as fast as you can because the belt is designed to move with you.

 Between the two, curved treadmills are higher priced than flat-belt manual treadmills because of the high level of training that they allow.

 What Is An Electric Treadmill?